fabric-testbed/fabric-core-api/docs/storage.md

 - GET - retrieve list of storage allocations
   - param: `project_uuid` - optional search by project UUID
+  - param: `offset` - number of items to skip before starting to collect the result set
+  - param: `limit` - maximum number of results to return per page (1 or more
   - authz: `facility-operators` can list all storage allocations
   - authz: all others can list storage allocations associated to projects they are creator/owner/member of
 - POST - create a new storage allocation